mgenware/oauth2-user-id/README.md

 * `access_token`: Your OAuth2 Access Token.

 ### Response Example
-Note that the response text is not a valid JSON.
+**Note that the response text from QQ is not a valid JSON, you need to parse it carefully.**
 ```
 callback( {"client_id":"YOUR_APPID","openid":"YOUR_OPENID"} );
 ```